 Printers, admittedly, made use of these terrifying images to pump up book sales, but that doesn’t mean people weren’t truly afraid.
 God and the devil had been in conflict since Eve plucked the apple, and the battle was obviously reaching some sort of climax.
 Barnes remarks, “Luther saw his own movement to revive the gospel as the last act in this great conflict.”

 Thus, Luther did not imagine he was awakening the dawn of a new, more enlightened age.
 He and his compatriots in those early years were more like the prophets running for the hills while yelling over their shoulder “Repent!
 The end is near!”
 In his lecture on the exhibit, my colleague Henry Luttikhuizen assured us that there are exhibitions elsewhere featuring the “nice” Luther, the more mature, pastoral Luther who comforted his flocks.
-Our exhibition dwells upon the anxieties, fears, and agitation of Luther’s age.
+Our exhibition dwells upon the anxieties, fears, and agitation of Luther’s day and age.

 Evidently, the apocalyptic panic of the early sixteenth century eased up a little as the years passed and the movement began to focus on building institutions from the ground up.
 John Calvin was slightly less likely to glance up from his study on rainy days wondering if he was beholding the first drip-drops of another world-ending flood.
 Nevertheless, as Henry observed wryly, “being Reformed has always involved a certain amount of agitation and dissatisfaction.”